Meike Wernicke

 2022-2024: A narrative inquiry into the multilingual lives of French language teacher candidates

-This study examines how French language teacher candidates understand their linguistic identities in relation to their emerging instructional practices and professional identities, as well as the challenges and supports in validating a multilingual identity as French language educators in Canada.
+This study examines how French language teacher candidates understand their linguistic identities in relation to processes of racialization within the context of their emerging instructional practices and professional identities, as well as the challenges and supports in validating a multilingual identity as French language educators in Canada.
 (SSHRC Insight Development Grant, PI)

 2020-2021: Fostering diversity in scholarship and teaching in a global university community